Supplier Reconciliation - Status Method

 Strict Reconciliation Mode

-Prevents accidental processing of incorrect or incomplete reconciliations
+Prevents incorrect reconciliations

 Blocks the printing of a remittance advice unless the reconciliation is correct